IceHe/lib/mac/initialize-mac.md

 ## Homebrew

-Homebrew is a [macOS package manager](https://brew.sh) for installing and managing softwares on macOS.
+Homebrew is a [macOS package manager](https://brew.sh) for installing and managing softwares on macOS

 1. Install